And one other thing, ladies and gentlemen, replacing oil is not going to make energy cheaper.

 Kucinich loses in a primary.

-Moderate Lypius Snow gone.
+Moderate Olympia Snow gone.

-This country is people's country not ready to give up and turn it over to Barack Obama on the left by any stretch of the imagination.
+This country is, people's country not ready to give up and turn it over to Barack Obama on the left by any stretch of the imagination.

-But what it really upset their losing characters.
+But it really upset their losing characters.

 Barney Frank, Dennis Kucinich, this place needs character in characters.